Shaun Brisley: Notts County

 On 24 July 2017, Brisley signed a two-year contract with League Two side Notts County in a move that reunited him with former Leyton Orient boss Kevin Nolan.
 He scored his first goal for Notts County in his second appearances for the "Magpies", in an EFL Cup tie at Scunthorpe United on 8 August.
 He quickly found good form in a centre-back partnership with Richard Duffy and credited his new vegan diet for his increased fitness.
 He made 46 appearances in the 2017–18 campaign, helping County to reach the play-offs, where they were beaten by Coventry City at the semi-final stage.
 He was played in a holding midfield role by new manager Harry Kewell in October 2018.
-However he was dropped from the first-team by Kewell's successor, Neal Ardley, and was also criticised for his performances in the reserves by coach Steve Chettle.
+However, he was dropped from the first-team by Kewell's successor, Neal Ardley, and was also criticised for his performances in the reserves by coach Steve Chettle.
 He left Meadow Lane after being released following the club's relegation out of the English Football League and into the National League at the end of the 2018–19 season.

 Port Vale

-On 30 August 2019, he signed for League Two side Port Vale on a one-year contract.
-He was signed by manager John Askey, who was his former youth-team manager at Macclesfield, but had to spend his first month with the "Valiants" building his fitness before taking his place on the bench as Leon Legge and Nathan Smith had established an effective centre-back partnership together.
-Injury to Smith allowed him a run in the first-team in late January and he quickly impressed with his performances, scoring the opening goal in a 3–2 victory at Forest Green Rovers on 11 February.
+On 30 August 2019, he signed a one-year contract for League Two side Port Vale.
+He was signed by manager John Askey, who was his former youth team manager at Macclesfield, but had to spend his first month with the "Valiants" building his fitness before taking his place on the bench as Leon Legge and Nathan Smith had established an effective centre-back partnership together.
+Injury to Smith allowed him a run in the first-team in late January, and he quickly impressed with his performances, scoring the opening goal in a 3–2 victory at Forest Green Rovers on 11 February.
 His good form continued to keep Smith out of the first-team until his run of six matches was ended by a knee injury picked up in a 2–2 draw with Walsall on 22 February, a medial ligament problem which required five weeks of rest.
 He was nominated for the PFA League Two Player of the Month award for February.
 He was signed a new one-year contract after he ended the 2019–20 campaign with one goal in 14 appearances.

 He started the 2020–21 season on the bench as Legge and Smith were established at centre-back.
 Despite establishing himself in a back three alongside Legge and Smith under new manager Darrell Clarke, he was released in the summer upon the expiry of his contract.
 His agent, Phil Sproson, said that Brisley was disappointed not to be offered a new deal considering his form and experience.

-Wrexham
+Later career

 On 9 July 2021, Brisley dropped down to the National League to sign for Wrexham on a two-year deal.
-However he played just five games for Phil Parkinson's "Red Dragons" in the 2021–22 season and left the Racecourse Ground by mutual consent.
+However, he played just five games for Phil Parkinson's "Red Dragons" in the 2021–22 season and left the Racecourse Ground by mutual consent.